postmanlabs/labs-docs/src/pages/docs/api-security/token-scanner.md

 ### Custom alerts

-Custom alerts can be used to scan your team's proprietary and third-party app tokens that are not scanned by default.
+Custom alerts can be used to scan your team's proprietary and third-party app tokens that aren't scanned by default.

 > **[Custom alerts are available on Postman Enterprise plans only](https://www.postman.com/pricing/)**.